Medhini255/HPE_CPP/Benchmark/Time_Series_Databases/Distributed/Prometheus/benchmarking_steps.md

-# Benchmarking Prometheus Scrape Performance
+# Benchmarking Prometheus Scrape Performance for Distributed Setup (Prometheus running on Machine B and load_exporter on Machine A)

 ## Step 1: Define What You Want to Benchmark in Prometheus